About Nisha

 While families pass down deep strength, resilience, and love, they can also carry forward trauma, dysfunction, and unhelpful patterns.
 The central question that drives my work is: “How can we break the cycle of generational patterns and begin something new, something healthier and more intentional?”
 It’s about getting clear on how these patterns show up, understanding where they come from, working through the emotions tied to them, and making more intentional choices about the kind of life we want to build.

 Breaking cycles doesn’t require perfection, it just asks for awareness.
-And that’s how we begin to build a more grounded, more intentional life.
+That’s how we begin to build a more intentional life.

 If you’ve ever found yourself stuck in the same responses, patterns, or habits and thought, “Why do I keep doing this?”, you’re in the right place.